Tall White Lettuce

 Cultivation: Preferred growing conditions consist of light shade to dappled sunlight and fertile loamy soil that is moist to slightly dry.
 Rocky or sandy soil is also tolerated.
 The size of individual plants can be highly variable depending on soil fertility, moisture conditions, and light levels.

-Range & Habitat: Tall White Lettuce is occasional in southern and extreme eastern Illinois, otherwise it is rare or absent (see Distribution Map).
+Range & Habitat: The native Tall White Lettuce is occasional in southern and extreme eastern Illinois, otherwise it is rare or absent (see Distribution Map).
 This species is more common further to the east.
 Habitats include rich mesic woodlands, rocky upland woodlands, sandy woodlands, bluffs and shaded ravines, woodland borders, swamps and seeps, and shaded to partially shaded riverbanks.
 This species is found in deciduous woodlands where Sugar Maple, American Basswood, and/or American Beech are often present as canopy trees.

 Faunal Associations: Information about floral-faunal relationships for this species is limited.
 Bumblebees suck nectar from the flowerheads and cross-pollinate them; Halictid bees, beetles, and other insects may feed on the pollen, but they are not effective pollinators.
 Even though it has a bitter taste, White-Tailed Deer occasionally browse on the foliage.